Roommate Conflicts: Approach, Communication, Resolution

 on.
 This will also give you each time to develop feedback that is not going to be hurtful and won’t be fueled by anger.

-In difficult discussions such as roommate conflicts, it is very helpful to have an unbiased third party to help mediate the discussion.
-Our Resident Assistants (RAs) are trained to assist with mediation and helping roommates come up with solutions to their conflicts.
+In difficult discussions such as roommate conflicts, it is very helpful to have a third party to help facilitate the discussion.
+Our Resident Assistants (RAs) are trained to assist roommates with developing and enhancing conflict resolution skills.
 If you find that you and

 your roommate are having difficulty resolving your conflict, you should discuss this option with your RA.